Moulberry/NotEnoughUpdates/CONTRIBUTING.md

 ## Hot Reloading

-Hot Reloading is possible by first launching using the IntelliJ debugger with [DCEVM 1.8](https://dcevm.github.io/).
-Then running a regular build and confirming the reload prompt.
+Hot Reloading is possible by launching using the IntelliJ debugger and having [DCEVM 1.8](https://dcevm.github.io/) installed to your JVM.
+Then you can run a regular build and confirm the reload prompt.
 This can cause issues (especially with commands), so restarting is sometimes still necessary.

+For quicker hot swapping or if the above does not work you can install [Single Hotswap](https://plugins.jetbrains.com/plugin/14832-single-hotswap).
+With this you can hot swap a single java class instead of rebuilding the entire project.This still requires DCEVM.

 ## Creating a new Release
 <details>